dwoiwode/gym-traffic/README.md

 ## Results
 Each model was evaluated at least 5 times.
+To verify these results one can use the savepoints provided in this repository and the evaluate.py in src/examples.

 ### Conventional approach
 | Algorithm | Mean Velocity | Sum reward/1000 steps (acceleration) | Steps/Hours trained |